How Shopping Small & Local Benefits Your Community

 2. The Multiplier Effect

 Your small business purchases help put food on your neighbors’ tables, which is a wonderful deed, but where do the rest of your local dollars go?
-There is something called the Multiplier Effect which, by definition, is “the boost to your local economy that results from locally-owned independent business, owners, and employees spending business revenue within the region.”
-It’s made up of direct, indirect and reduced impacts and is based on the “fact that independent locally-owned businesses recirculate a far greater percentage of revenue locally compared to absentee-owned businesses (or locally-owned franchises).
+There is something called the Multiplier Effect which, by definition, is “the boost to your local economy that results from a locally-owned independent business, owners, and employees spending business revenue within the region.”
+It’s made up of direct, indirect, and reduced impacts and is based on the “fact that independent locally-owned businesses recirculate a far greater percentage of revenue locally compared to absentee-owned businesses (or locally-owned franchises).
 In other words, going local creates more local wealth and jobs,” according to the American Independent Business Alliance (AMIBA).